sergendev/SwipeablePageView/README.md

 ## Future Improvements

-- **Backward Compatibility:** Explore options to support earlier iOS versions by providing fallback implementations.
+- **Backward Compatibility:** Explore options to support iOS 17 and earlier by providing fallback implementations.
-- **Layout Consistency:** Investigate and improve the initial sizing behavior for UIKit-adapted views to ensure consistent layouts immediately after a swipe.
+- **Layout Consistency:** Investigate and improve the initial sizing behavior for UIKit-adapted views to ensure consistent layouts immediately after swiping.
 - **Customization Options:** Add parameters for customizing animations, shadows, and gesture sensitivities.
 - **Enhanced Accessibility:** Incorporate additional accessibility features and modifiers to improve usability.
 - **Expanded Testing:** Develop a broader testing suite and documentation to cover more use cases and edge scenarios.